-- a.
-Deficiency level: low level of a particular nutrient leads to DEFICIENCY SYMPTOMSWhich is an indication or signs expressed by the appearance of crops especially in the leaves. - b.
+Which is an indication or signs expressed by the appearance of crops especially on the leaves.

+b.
 Sufficiency level: Plant requirement is met.
-Additional quantity will not bring about increases growth or yield. - c.
+Additional quantity will not bring about increases growth or yield.

+c.
 Critical Level.
 This slightly above deficient level and below sufficient level.
-Addition of nutrient brings about additional yield increase. - d.
+Addition of nutrient brings about additional yield increase.

+d.
 Excessive: This also called the luxury consumption.
 Addition of extra nutrient can be injurious and can lead to plant death.